Judy Davis: 2020s

 In 2020 she reunited with Ryan Murphy portraying Betsy Bucket in the drama series Ratched.
 Also that year she acted in the Apple TV+ series Roar.
 The following year she acted opposite Caleb Landry Jones in the psychological drama film Nitram (2021) directed by Justin Kurzel.
 The film premiered at the 2021 Cannes Film Festival where it received positive reviews.
 Davis later earned the AACTA Award for Best Actress in a Leading Role.

+On 26 March 2026, Davis was named in the cast for ITV co-commissioned series Two Birds.

 Stage

 Davis's stage work has been mostly confined to Australia.
 Early in her career, she played Juliet opposite Mel Gibson's Romeo.
 In 1978, she appeared in Visions by Louis Nowra at the Paris Theatre Company in Sydney.
 In 1980, she portrayed French chanteuse Edith Piaf in Stephen Barry's production of the Pam Gems play Piaf at the Perth Playhouse.
 She played both Cordelia and the Fool in a 1984 staging of King Lear by the Nimrod Theatre Company, and also starred in its productions of Strindberg's Miss Julie, Chekhov's The Bear, Louis Nowra's Inside The Island and, in 1986, the title role of Ibsen's Hedda Gabler for the Sydney Theatre Company.

 In 2004, she starred in and co-directed Howard Barker's play Victory, as a Puritan woman determined to locate her husband's dismembered corpse.
 Other stage directorial efforts include Sheridan's The School For Scandal and Barrymore by William Luce (all three for the Sydney Theatre Company).
 She created the role of The Actress in Terry Johnson's Insignificance at the Royal Court in London, receiving an Olivier Award nomination, and appeared in a brief 1989 Los Angeles production of Tom Stoppard's Hapgood.
 Writing for Philadelphia magazine, David Fox found her "marvelous in the title role, as charismatic and commanding on stage as she is in film."

 In 2011, she portrayed the role of fading actress Irina Arkadina in Anton Chekhov's The Seagull at Sydney's Belvoir St Theatre.
 Paul Chai of Variety praised her performance as Irina, writing, "Davis manages to instill Irina with not only a diva's haughty air and crafty manipulation but also with the right hint of fragility, as evidenced in her concern about being upstaged by the youthful and beautiful Nina."